We are a Baby Friendly® Hospital

-The Baby Friendly Hospital Initiative is a joint project of the World Health Organization and UNICEF.
-The goal is to recognize hospitals that provide a positive environment for breast-feeding mothers by meeting the standards outlined in the “Ten Steps to Successful Breastfeeding”, which are posted in our Birthing Center.
+The Baby-Friendly Hospital Initiative is a joint project of the World Health Organization and UNICEF.
+The goal is to recognize hospitals that provide a positive environment for breastfeeding mothers by meeting the standards outlined in the “Ten Steps to Successful Breastfeeding”, which are posted in

-We have made a commitment at UK Birthing Center to:
+We have made a commitment at the UK Birthing Center to:

-• Only use practices which are proven by research.
+- Only use practices that are proven by research.
 Pacifiers have not been shown to be beneficial during the first 4 weeks of life, and may actually confuse baby during this learning time with breastfeeding.
 If you wish for your baby to have a pacifier while you are in the hospital, you may bring one from home.

 - Provide you with support for breastfeeding not only while you are in the hospital, but after you are discharged as well, through our

 Mommy and Me Clinic, or through agencies in your community, through our liaison with the Health Department.